-Every April, many taxpayers wait until the last minute to file their federal income tax returns.
+Every year, many taxpayers wait until the last minute to file their federal income tax returns.
 Despite this tendency, there are many reasons to file your taxes early.
 If you will receive a refund, you may want to submit your return as quickly as possible.
 Additionally, there are benefits to filing early for those taxpayers who have a balance due.

 1. Faster tax refunds

 One of the most common reasons to file taxes early is to receive a faster tax refund.
 Filing your return electronically with direct deposit into your bank account is the fastest way to get your refund.

 2. Extra time to pay taxes you owe

 If you owe a balance due to the IRS, you may still have a good reason to file your tax return as soon as you can.
-If you submit your return in the middle of January, you do not have to pay taxes you owe until the filing deadline in mid-April.
+If you submit your return in the middle of January, you do not have to pay taxes you owe until the filing deadline.
 Preparing your Form 1040 early will give you time to arrange your payment.
 This extra time is particularly helpful to taxpayers who need to find out exactly how much they will owe the IRS.

 3. Obtaining financial information

 If you are expecting a big life change such as purchasing a house or returning to college, preparing your tax return early can help you obtain essential information.
 College students use the information from Form 1040 to apply for financial aid, while prospective homebuyers often have to show their completed tax return as proof of their household income.
-Getting your tax return done early -- whether you owe money or expect a refund -- gives you a head start on the paperwork you will need for these processes.
+Getting your tax return done early—whether you owe money or expect a refund—gives you a head start on the paperwork you will need for these processes.

 4. Avoiding a tax extension